opral/monorepo/packages/fluent-syntax/README.md

 # @inlang/fluent-syntax

+Fluent (syntax) AST.

-Fluent syntax as AST.
-This package is the regular [@fluent/syntax](https://projectfluent.org/fluent.js/syntax/) package with additional classes, types and helper functions to increase ease of use of fluent resources (as file, or AST).
+This package is a wrapper around the official [@fluent/syntax](https://projectfluent.org/fluent.js/syntax/) package with additional classes, types and helper functions to increase ease of use of Fluent resources (as file, or AST).